txt/aa24/docs/00choice.md

 - design means exploring and decising implementation choices;
 - testing (all kinds) means choosing to test for this and not for that (since we cannot test for everthing).

-So
+### So Many Choices, Done Badly

-choice is a **big issue** since there are so many choices and we usually do them so badly:
+Choice is a **big issue** since there are so many choices and we usually do them so badly:

 - Textbooks describing agile processes mentions  over 128 options for  managing agile projects.
 A model  of  these options has  over a sextillion choices (2<sup>128</sup>=10<sup>38</sup>).
 Some of these options are inherently discriminatory against  smaller organizations or organizations that include newcomers to the profession of programming.
 - Theorem provers are AI tools for solving logical equations.
 State-of-the-art theorem provers use a wide range of optional tricks to solve different kinds of problems.
 For example, the cvc5 smt-lib solver comes with 400 configuration choices (of which 268 are labeled “experts only”, see https://cvc5.github.io/docs/cvc5-1.0.8/options.html).
 Just think about that.
 Theorem provers are used to check safety critical systems-- and the conclusions they generate are a quirk of what config settings we use.